media-tm/MTOpenML/book-open-ml-cn/1-ml-overview/11-ml-classification.md

 * [1.5 ?¨²?¡Â?¡ì?¡ã¦Ì??£¤???a?¡ä????](../../book-open-ml-cn/1-ml-overview/15-ml-open-source.md)

 ## 3 Writing Plan
-Expecting You to Jion and Writing Togethor
+Expecting You to Jion and Writing Together